TernakAja/TernakAja-Frontend/README.md

 ---

 ## 👥 Team
-This project was created for Microsoft ElevAIte 2025 by:
+This project was created for Microsoft ElevAIte 2025 by Team Moorganino:

 - **Stanley Nathanael Wijaya** - 2702217125
 - **Nathaniel Alexander** - 2702276872